Local Space-Time Smoothing for Version Controlled Documents: Space-Time Smoothing for Version Controlled Documents

 Before proceeding to examine how $\gamma$ may be used in the four tasks described in Section~\ref{sec:introduction} we demonstrate our framework with a simple low dimensional example.
 Assuming a vocabulary of two words $V=\{1,2\}$ we can visualize $\gamma$ by displaying its first component as a grayscale image (since $[\gamma(s,t)]_2=1-[\gamma(s,t)]_1$ the second component is redundant).
-Specifically, we created a versioned document with three contiguous segments whose $\{1,2\}$ words were sampled from a Bernoulli distribution with parameters 0.3 (first segment), 0.7 (second segment), and 0.5 (third segment).
+Specifically, we created a version controlled document with three contiguous segments whose $\{1,2\}$ words were sampled from Bernoulli distributions with parameters 0.3 (first segment), 0.7 (second segment), and 0.5 (third segment).
 That is, the probability of getting 1 is highest for the second segment, equal for the third and lowest for the first segment.
-The initial lengths of the segments were 30, 40 and 120 words with the first segment increasing and the third segment decreasing at half the rate of the first segment.
+The initial lengths of the segments were 30, 40 and 120 words with the first segment increasing and the third segment decreasing at half the rate of the first segment with each revision.
 The length of the second segment was constant across the different versions.
 Figure~\ref{fig:synFigLebanon} displays the nonsmoothed ragged array \eqref{eq:raggedArray} (left), the non-normalized $[\gamma(s,t)]_1$ (middle left) and the normalized $[\gamma(s,t)]_1$ (middle right).

-While the left panel doesn't distinguish much between the second and third segment the two smoothed representations display a nice segmentation of the space-time domain into three segments.
-The non-normalized representation (middle left) makes it easy to see that the total length of the versioned document is increasing but it is not easy to judge what happens to the relative sizes of the three segments.
+While the left panel doesn't distinguish much between the second and third segment the two smoothed representations display a nice segmentation of the space-time domain into three segments, each with roughly uniform values.
+The non-normalized representation (middle left) makes it easy to see that the total length of the version controlled document is increasing but it is not easy to judge what happens to the relative sizes of the three segments.
 The normalized representation (middle right) makes it easy to see that the first segment increases in size, the second is constant, and the third decreases in size.
-It is also possible to notice that the growth rate of the first segment is higher than the decay rate of the third segment.
+It is also possible to notice that the growth rate of the first segment is higher than the decay rate of the third.